-Here are some resources that will help you get the most out of your time at UC:
+Here are some resources that will help you get the most out of your time at Utica:

-Student Living and College Engagement is dedicated to serving the living, learning and entertainment needs of residential and commuter students at Utica College.
+Student Living and Campus Engagement is dedicated to serving the living, learning and entertainment needs of residential and commuter students at Utica University.
 (Formerly Student Activities and Residence Life.)

 Student Conduct and Community Standards